 - Revenue Streams: How the value proposition makes money.

-- Key Resources: What assets are required to make this business model work (like buildings, intelligence, patents, etc)
+- Key Resources: Assets required to make business model work (buildings, intelligence, patents)

 - Key Activities: What things must you preform in order to deliver your business model?
 (Producing a product, solving problems)